GaryMcHugh/Java-AI-Game-Fourth-Year/README.md

   4. Run the project as a Java Application from this class.

 ## Features
-The features os this application are listed below:
+The features of this application are listed below:
 + Re-written the maze as a 2D Node Array
 + Spartan can move using a search algorithm
 + Sprites are threaded using Executor Service